appium/appium-geckodriver/README.md

 Capability Name | Description
 --- | ---
-platformName | Gecko Driver supports the following platforms: `mac`, `linux`, `windows`, `android`.
+platformName | Gecko Driver supports the following platforms: `mac`, `linux`, `windows`.
+The fact your test must be executed on Android is detected based on `moz:firefoxOptions` entry values.
 Values of platformName are compared case-sensitively. browserName | Any value passed to this capability will be changed to 'firefox'. browserVersion | Provide the version number of the browser to automate if there are multiple versions installed on the same machine where the driver is running. automationName | Must always be set to `Gecko`.